-It is especially important that students understand how to avoid plagiarism before enrolling in a course.
+Students must understand how to avoid plagiarism before enrolling in a course.
 The following resource is available for guidance in this manner. https://nicholls.libguides.com/student-portal

 Records of academic dishonesty will be maintained in the Office of Academic Affairs.
-If a student is recorded as a multiple offender (more than one listing in the data file) of the academic dishonest policy, the student will be brought before the Academic Affairs Integrity committee for review as per Section 5.46 of the Code of Student Conduct.
+If a student is recorded as a multiple offender (more than one listing in the data file) of the academic dishonesty policy, the student will be brought before the Academic Affairs Integrity committee for review as per Section 5.46 of the Code of Student Conduct.

 What are General Education Courses?

 All college students across the country have to take some form of “General Education” courses.
-The phrase General Education refers to the educational foundation of skills, knowledge, habits of mind, and values that prepares students for success in their majors and in their personal and professional lives after graduation.
+The phrase General Education refers to the educational foundation of skills, knowledge, habits of mind, and values that prepare students for success in their majors and their personal and professional lives after graduation.
 This educational foundation is developed primarily through the Core Curriculum, a set of general education course requirements that all students, regardless of their major, must meet.
 At Nicholls, most students complete their general education courses by their junior year.